The 4 Top Automotive KPIs to Drive Your Business Forward

 Written by Freya Hughes

 When selling cars, you need to be aware of various metrics and their importance.
 Are you selling new or used cars, or both?
-Are your sales team hitting their targets and if not, why not?
 Read on to see how measuring these KPIs will make you understand the figures coming into your business.

 The automotive industry encapsulates five key areas: design, development, manufacturing, marketing and selling.
 We’ve chosen to focus these KPIs on the selling part of the industry.
 If you’d like to find out more about the other elements of industry, feel free to peruse our other KPI lists here.